rks101/eglinux/README.md

 ```

 ----
 What is a path?
-How do we refer them?
+How do we refer to it in commands?

 Path helps to navigate around the file system and files in Linux where almost everything is a file.
 In the hierarchical directory structure, we can refer path of a regular file (-) or directory (d) or symbolic link (l) using absolute or a relative path.